Does Anointing of the Sick

-God does have great mercy on us and if there is in fact someone, who lost consciousness or the ability to confess their sin, or there isn’t a moment to confess before one’s eminent death, but they have grown in faith (even in their last moments) and are truly with at least, imperfect contrition (servile fear–real sorrow for each and every sin and would rather suffer death than sin any sin because they greatly fear God’s punishments) in their heart for all sin prior to losing the ability to confess, then from the power God’s gives His priests for the forgiveness of their sins, God’s healing forgiving power that comes forth from their sacred hands can enter into the dying’s soul forgiving them of their sins (even mortal sin) and restoring them to Life.
+God does have great mercy on us and if there is in fact someone, who lost consciousness or the ability to confess their sin, or there isn’t a moment to confess before one’s eminent death, but they have grown in faith (even in their last moments) and are truly with at least, imperfect contrition (servile fear–real sorrow for each and every sin and would rather suffer death than sin any sin because they greatly fear God’s punishments) in their heart for all sin prior to losing the ability to confess, then from the power God’s gives His priests for the forgiveness of their sins, God’s healing forgiving power that comes forth from their sacred hands can enter into the dying’s soul forgiving them of their sins (even mortal sin) and restore them to Life.